EgemenBaykan/FilterDesigner/README.md

 <p></p>
 <img src="img/BandStopSim.png" alt="Filter topology used in simulation." style="width:400px;height:300px;"></img>

 <p>Using circuit topologies in Filter_Simulations.asc file will be practical.
+Pi filter topology is used in this filter simulation file.
 Kicad files for given circuit topologies can be found in Kicad folder.
 GERBER files can be directly loaded to a PCB manufacturer.
 These circuits are designed by using 0603 / 1608 (metric) components.
 Therefore, power will be limited.</p>

 <h2> References </h2>
 <ol>